JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

     <strong>Response:</strong> "Totally understand.
 That's why we ask for 24 hours notice if you need to reschedule.
 We'll work with you.
 We just can't have our schedule filled with appointments that don't show up."</p>

     <p><strong>Complaint:</strong> "No other shop makes me do this."<br>
     <strong>Response:</strong> "I hear you.
 Unfortunately, we've had enough people not show up that we had to implement this to protect our schedule.
-The good news is it's super easy - just a quick confirmation text the day before."</p>
+The good news is it's super easy.
+Just a quick confirmation text the day before."</p>

     <h2>Track Your Numbers</h2>
     <p>You can't improve what you don't measure.
 Start tracking:</p>